MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net-core.md

 ## Prerequisites

-You need:
+> [!div class="checklist"]

-- A functioning ASP.NET Core application.
+> * A functioning ASP.NET Core application.
 If you need to create an ASP.NET Core application, follow this [ASP.NET Core tutorial](/aspnet/core/getting-started/).
-- A reference to a supported version of the [Application Insights](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore) NuGet package.
+> * A reference to a supported version of the [Application Insights](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore) NuGet package.
-- A valid Application Insights connection string.
+> * A valid Application Insights connection string.
 This string is required to send any telemetry to Application Insights.
 If you need to create a new Application Insights resource to get a connection string, see [Create an Application Insights resource](./create-workspace-resource.md).

 ## Enable Application Insights server-side telemetry (Visual Studio)